 Preferably to take a glass

-1. First, you should make a mixture of different sulfates.
-Take 100 grams of potassium aluminium sulfate and 12 grams of potassium chromium sulfate and put in a glass.
+- First, you should make a mixture of different sulfates.
+Take 100 grams of potassium aluminium sulfate and 12 grams of potassium chromium sulfate, and put in a glass.

-2. Then pour 400 ml of hot water into the glass and stir the mixture until it's completely dissolved.
+- Then, pour 400 ml of hot water into the glass, and stir the mixture until it's completely dissolved.

-4. Transfer the solution from one glass to the other.
-At the bottom of the glass you will see beautiful crystal formations.
+- Transfer the solution from one glass to the other.
+At the bottom of the glass, you will see beautiful crystal formations.

-6. The solution left should be filtered and free from remaining crystal dust.
+6. The solution left should be filtered and freed from any remaining crystal dust.

 7. Attach a seed to a fishing line, tie it to a stick, and place into a glass with solution.
-Be sure a seed is not touching the bottom of the glass.
+Be sure no seeds are touching the bottom of the glass.

-9. Water will gradually evaporate, extra sulfates will form our crystal hanging from a line.
+9. Water will gradually evaporate, extra sulfates will form into our crystal hanging from a line.

-10. Crystal will begin forming the right geometric shape, a crystal matrix of the chemical.
-For sulfates it is octahedral.
+10. A crystal will begin forming the right geometric shape—a crystal matrix of the chemical.
+For sulfates, it is octahedral.

-During growth you will see new crystal formations at the bottom of the glass and on a line, you have to remove these odd crystals.
-Although, you can save it for the next time (it will be used as a solution).
+During growth, you will see new crystal formations at the bottom of the glass and on a line; you have to remove these odd crystals.
+Or you can save it for the next time (it will be used as a solution).